-Manufacturing can produce a lot of waste, and you can make a move toward sustainability by monitoring your supply chain.
+Manufacturing can produce a lot of waste, and you can make a move toward sustainability by monitoring your retail supply chain.

 If you make any of your own goods, audit your waste and look for ways to use recyclable or reusable products in the manufacturing process.
 If you purchase and resell premade goods, ask for transparency from your vendors about issues like labor practices, safety conditions, pollution, and waste.
 There are no industry standards on disclosure, so it’s up to you to be proactive when obtaining this information.